-- Is the property owner in a bankruptcy proceeding? - Has there been any labor done or material furnished on the land or buildings within the last four months that have not been paid for and that might be a basis for mechanic's or materialman's liens? - Is the property located in a floodway, a 100-year flood plain and/or a flood-prone area?
-What are the flood, water history and water risk of the property? - Have any hazardous substances been released, disposed of, stored or used on the property? - Have any special use permits, variances or other land-use authorizations been issued concerning waste disposal on the property? - Is the property listed as a hazardous waste site, or is it adjacent to a hazardous waste site? - Are any of the improvements on the property constructed of materials known to be potential health hazards?
+- Is the property owner in a bankruptcy proceeding? - Has there been any labor done or material furnished on the land or buildings within the last four months that have not been paid for and that might be a basis for mechanic's or materialman's liens? - Is the property located in a floodway, a 100-year floodplain and/or a flood-prone area?
+What are the flood, water history and water risks of the property? - Have any hazardous substances been released, disposed of, stored or used on the property? - Have any special use permits, variances or other land-use authorizations been issued concerning waste disposal on the property? - Is the property listed as a hazardous waste site, or is it adjacent to a hazardous waste site? - Are there any improvements on the property constructed of materials known to be potential health hazards? - Is there someone other than the seller occupying the property?
+If so, what rights are they claiming to the property?

-Q: What are Covenants, Conditions and Restrictions?
+Q: What are covenants, conditions and restrictions?

-A: When a real estate developer records a plat dividing land into blocks and lots, they file a document called Covenants, Conditions and Restrictions (CCRS) that set out the rules and regulations regarding the use and development of the lots in the subdivision.
-In 2018, the state Legislature amended Oklahoma Statute Title 60, Section 857, to require real estate closing companies to provide all buyers with a copy of this document for a max fee of \$25.
-Potential buyers should review these documents, in consultation with an attorney if necessary, to ensure the restrictions do not affect their intended use of the property.
+A: When a real estate developer records a plat dividing land into blocks and lots, they file a document called covenants, conditions and restrictions (CCRS) that set out the rules and regulations regarding the use and development of the lots in the subdivision.
+Real estate closing companies are required by law to provide all buyers with a copy of this document for a fee.
+Potential buyers should review these documents, including any homeowners association rules and restrictions, in consultation with an attorney if necessary, to ensure the restrictions do not affect their intended use of the property.